Youth sport is growing rapidly around the world. In America, an estimated 45 million children and adolescents participate in organized sport 1

 – Athletes often graze on ‘empty calories’ found in discretionary foods such as crisps, confectionary, sodas, juice and sugar sweetened beverages 5,6

-- Athletes regularly eat larger portions of takeaways and ultra-processed snack foods that are low in dietary fibre but high in saturated fat and salt.6
+– Athletes regularly eat larger portions of takeaways and ultra-processed snack foods that are low in dietary fibre but high in saturated fat and salt.
+6

 – Young athletes lack knowledge about the use of dietary supplements 6 (but can now buy these cheaply over the internet).

-- Athletes have better general knowledge than non-athletes, but their sports specific knowledge is poor.5,6
+– Athletes have better general knowledge than non-athletes, but their sports specific knowledge is poor.
+5,6

-- Athletes are often confused about their hydration, how much they need and the use of energy and sports drinks.5
+– Athletes are often confused about their hydration, how much they need and the use of energy and sports drinks.
+5

-- Eating behaviours that includes the skipping of breakfast, eating in front of television, buying lunch and drinks at school canteens and takeaway meals is leading to the consumption of energy intakes greater than requirements and of poorer nutrient quality.6
+– Eating behaviours that includes the skipping of breakfast, eating in front of television, buying lunch and drinks at school canteens and takeaway meals is leading to the consumption of energy intakes greater than requirements and of poorer nutrient quality.
+6

 What are some of the barriers to healthier eating?

-Ideally, it’s important to shape their attitudes and beliefs about healthy nutrition early in life in order to improve their dietary choices as they age.
-5 What is the best way to do this?
+Some of these reasons for food choices are typical behaviours that come with a child’s increased sense of autonomy.
+Ideally, it’s important to shape their attitudes and beliefs about healthy nutrition early in life in order to improve their dietary choices as they age.5 What is the best way to do this?

 Who should teach sports nutrition?